 A weekend in the Lake District may not be enough time to explore everything, but some of the most famous landmarks, accessible by public transport or Mountain Goat Tours, include: Hardknott Roman Fort, the Furness Abbey, the Castlerigg Stone Circle, or the historical tunnels of the Honister Slate Mine.
 For amazing views and lavish nature, go for a walk at the Great Langdale, admire the valley of Borrowdale, or visit Tarn Hows, which is often claimed to be the most beautiful spot of the Lakes.

-Whatever you decide to do in the Lakes, if you base yourself in a Windermere spa hotel you can enjoy a wealth of attractions plus some of the most beautiful hot tub suites and spa rooms in England.
+Whatever you decide to do in the Lakes, base yourself in a Windermere spa hotel and enjoy a wealth of attractions.
+Plus you can make the most of a beautiful hot tub suite and spa room.